 The Sisters of Saron, or SOS, is open to women of all ages.
 We meet on the last Sunday of every month at 6:00 p.m.
 We enjoy coming together for special events, bible studies, prayer, good food, crafts, retreats, and special activities.

 Currently, we are studying Crossing the Waters by Leslie Leyland Fields.
 Each session stands alone, so please join us anytime!

-The Men of Saron meet the 2nd and 4th Sundays of every month, 6:30 - 8:00 p.m.
+The Men of Saron meet the last Sunday of every month, 6:30 - 8:00 p.m.
 There's good conversation, a bit of ribbing, snacks, support and getting into real concerns, struggles and the victories of life in Christ.
 They get into scriptural and/or topical discussions.
 There is lots of room for questions.
 The men reinforce each other in their sometimes unique roles as fathers, brothers or sons and support each other through prayer and having a safe place to be heard.

 The Men of Saron also periodically take on service projects to help people in need, regularly get together with men from other congregations and occasionally put on a fine fund-raising breakfast for a variety of worthy causes.

 Currently being challenged by a video called "A Contrarian's Guide to Knowing God: A Spirituality for the Rest of Us".
 Sometimes what we believe about the Christian life comes from a single but prominent point of view—an older Christian we look up to, a preacher, or a parent.
 But is there only one way of living the life of a Jesus follower?

 We will not be meeting in June, July and August.
 Please join us in the Fall!

 Are you ever afraid someone will ask you why you believe what you believe?
 Do you fear someone might question what you believe?